Fergus-dev/pands-project/README.md

   - Creating scatter plots for each variable pair

   - Dataset loading and prep
-    - Imported the Iris dataset from a ‘.data’ file into a Pandas DataFrame.
+    - Imported the Iris dataset from a .data file into a Pandas DataFrame.
     - Assigned column names: ‘sepal_length’, ‘sepal_width’, ‘petal_length’, ‘petal_width’, and ‘species’.

   - Calculating summary statistics